arkrow/PyMusicLooper/README.md

 #### Base Install

-Base installation (can export intro/loop/outro sections to WAV, or the loop points to a text file; easiest to install):
+Base installation (can export intro/loop/outro sections to WAV or the loop points to a text file; easiest to install):

 ```sh
 pip install pymusiclooper